prathamesh16013/wordpress/README.md

 # wordpress
-docker build -t custom_mysql_image .
-docker build -t custom_wp_img .
-docker run --name mysql_container custom_mysql_image(when you dont give any extra parameters and use paramenters as in dcokerfile)
+we can create the wordpress to use of docker first we can docker build -t custom_mysql_image . docker build -t custom_wp_img . docker run --name mysql_container custom_mysql_image(when you dont give any extra parameters and use paramenters as in dcokerfile)